ddomsondd/Credit-risk-analysis/README.md

 ## Reports

 A more detailed report can be found in the HTML report file.
+There are two versions of report - Polish and English versions.
 You don't have to download this repository to see the reports.
 Just click report.html > Raw (on the top bar on the right side) > and change url address from "https://raw.githubusercontent.com/..." to "https://raw.githack.com/..."

 ## Tech

 Project uses technologies such as:

 - Python 3.11.5
-- Libraries: -- pandas -- matplotlib -- seaborn -- scikit-learn -- xgboost -- imblearn -- random --
+- Libraries: -- numpy -- pandas -- matplotlib -- seaborn -- scikit-learn -- xgboost -- imblearn --
 - HTML
 - CSS